Methylphenidate Side Effects

 For years, it was believed that there were no methylphenidate long-term effects.
 However, recent studies have indicated that this medication has the potential to cause long-lasting changes to brain cell structure.
 This damage is similar to that seen in frontal lobe syndrome, which inhibits a person’s impulse control.
 Frontal lobe damage contributes to the onset of clinical depression.
 Unsurprisingly, given these facts, the most prevalent long-term effects of methylphenidate are psychological.

-In the case of an addiction, the psychological long-term side effects of methylphenidate will be more severe, depending on how long the drug was abused.
+In the case of addiction, the psychological long-term side effects of methylphenidate will be more severe, depending on how long the drug was abused.
 These consequences may include psychosis, depression, psychological dependence, violence, and hallucinations.
 If a person is facing addiction to methylphenidate, it is important that they seek treatment at a rehab facility in order to address these psychological symptoms.
 A rehab centers such as ours can provide access to forms of therapy that will help ease psychological dependence and other side effects.

 Seeking Treatment for Methylphenidate Abuse